phatisena/unifont/README.md

-> Import instructions : You can download the extension [here](arcade-unifont.uf2) If the import via the link does not show
+> Import instructions : You can download the arcade extension file [here](arcade-unifont.uf2) If the import via the link does not show

 > You can view the extension owner's credits [here](CREDIT.md)